Gitfoe/ChadCounting/README.md

 ## Commands
 The following commands could be used:
 - `/setchannel`: sets the counting channel the bot will be active in.
-- `/checkcount`: checks the current count in case you're unsure if the count is still correct.
+- `/currentcount`: checks the current count in case you're unsure if the count is still correct.
-- `/checkhighscore`: shows the current high score and the average.
+- `/highscore`: shows the current high score and the average.
+- `/userstats`: gives counting statistics of a user.
-- `/checkbanrate`: shows how hard you will be penalized for making a mistake at the different counts.
+- `/banrate`: shows how hard you will be penalized for making a mistake at the different counts.

 ## Developer stuff
 ### Dependencies